-Suspected car thief rushed to hospital after crashing into tree, ejecting from vehicle during chase
+Suspected car thief in critical condition after crashing into tree, ejecting from vehicle during chase

 Latest Weather Blog

-Suspected car thief rushed to hospital after crashing into tree, ejecting from vehicle during chase
+Suspected car thief in critical condition after crashing into tree, ejecting from vehicle during chase

 BATON ROUGE - A suspect crashed and ejected from a stolen vehicle Wednesday night following a car chase with law enforcement.
+A resident was also transported to the hospital after the motor of the vehicle was thrown off the car and through an apartment door nearby.

 The crash happened around 8:00 p.m.
 Wednesday.
 Officials say the victim told authorities his 2017 black Jaguar was stolen from the Millerville Target parking lot.
 The victim had a keyfob in the car and was able to track the vehicle and give authorities the location of the suspect.

+Emergency crews are reporting the motor of the Jaguar also ejected from the vehicle and went through the front door of a nearby apartment, striking a resident.
+That resident was transported to the hospital with non life-threatening injuries.

-The suspect was transported to a hospital.
-His condition is unknown at this time.
+The suspect was transported to a hospital in critical condition.

 More News